keithmcnulty/scraping/web_scraping_tutorial.md

     ## [20] <script type="text/javascript">\n    PGM.createScriptTag("//connect ...

-If we want, we can go one level deeper, to see the nodes inside the nodes, we can just continue to pipe deeper into the code:
+If we want, we can go one level deeper, to see the nodes inside the nodes.
+In this way, we can just continue to pipe deeper into the code:

 ``` r
 body_nodes %>%